urho3d/urho3d/Readme.txt

 The build process will also compile models and shaders from the Source_Asset directory into Bin/Data/Models & Bin/Data/Shaders.
-Shader compilation requires fxc.exe (from the DirectX SDK) to be available through the system PATH.
-Note that the debug executables of tools will not have the _d postfix, to allow the asset build scripts to work in both debug & release builds.
+Shader compilation requires the D3DX library from the DirectX runtime or SDK to be available.
+The debug executables of the tools will not have the _d postfix, to allow the asset build scripts to work in both debug & release builds.

 After the build is complete, the programs can be run from the Bin directory.